How to read a fund factsheet

 It will usually tell you things like who’s managing the fund you’re invested in, how much you’re being charged for being invested in the fund, and how it’s been performing over the past few years.

-You’ll find the fund factsheet by googling the name of the fund, or via the investment platform you have the fund with.
+You can find the fund factsheet by doing putting the name into a search engine, or through the investment platform you have the fund with.

 How to read a fund factsheet in five minutes